ChrstphrHll/npc_gen/students/Hanna Estelar.md

 ### Description
 - Human Bard from Aldercrown Empire
 - 3rd year Diplomacy student in Alderden
-- shoulder length curly platinum hair that's plain, Pale Gray eyes, and Dark Tan skin
+- long wavy brunette hair that's plain, Pale Gray eyes, and Dark Tan skin
 - Is Responsive and Unrestrained, and has Independence as their ideal

 ### Organizations